maniospas/Blombly/docs/setup.md

 Before jumping into actual coding, let us peek at errors that Blombly may create.
 There are two types:

 - Syntax errors are identified by the compiler and make it halt.
-- Logical errors occur at runtime and can be intercepted with `try` and separated from other data types with `catch`.
-This is the only usage of reflection in the whole language.
+- Logical errors occur at runtime.
+They are intercepted with `try` and identified with `catch`.

 To see what a syntax error looks like, execute the following invalid code.
 We get an error telling us that the + operation for string concatenation has no right-hand side.